Small Business Taxes & ManagementTM--Copyright 2003, A/N Group, Inc.

 Home office Special rules apply.

 Insurance Business, etc., but not health.
+Include liability, business owners, auto (company owned vehicle), workers' compensation, etc.

 Interest

-Internet service Web connection and web hosting
+Internet service Web connection and web hosting, business portion only.

-Laundry Uniforms used in business.
+Laundry Uniforms used in business and only on the job.

 Legal Some legal expenses, such as those associated with asset purchases, can't be deducted directly.